 2. High priority themes for funding

-This call seeks interdisciplinary collaborations that can critically conceptualize, analyse, and explain, how science and policy interact in practice across the domains of human health, ecosystems and climate change, to contribute to a more coherent, effective, and equitable implementation of SDG-oriented policies in the Andes+ region.
+This call seeks interdisciplinary collaborations that can critically conceptualize, analyse, and explain, how science and policy interact in practice across the domains of human health, ecosystems and climate change, and their interaction, to contribute to a more coherent, effective, and equitable implementation of SDG-oriented policies in the Andes+ region.

-We encourage proposals that can provide original insights from case studies, meta-analysis, or systematic reviews with a regional focus.
+We encourage proposals that can provide original insights from case studies, meta-analysis, or systematic reviews, that shows the interactions of at least two of these topics, with a regional focus.
 Among other topics, submissions might consider an in-depth critical analysis of:

 - Multi-sector and multi-scale studies that provide conceptual and/or empirical insights to understand the challenges of SDG implementation and that account for trade-offs and synergies between and within the SDGs domains and targets, including inequalities concerning the progress made, and the capacities of States and other stakeholders for maximizing the synergies and in addressing trade-offs.

 - The role of current governance models and arrangements, at the global, transboundary regional, national and/or local levels, in the implementation process and outcomes of the SDGs, including the relationship between socio-ecological and political inequalities, global sustainability agendas, and the role of diverse interpretations of ‘‘sustainability’’, environmental governance systems, and power dynamics across stakeholders, scales and territories in policy outcomes.